 Ashley Hall is an Augusta native that has always found joy in serving.
 She knew she found her calling when she began volunteering at the Bridge Ministry.
 Her love and passion for this ministry brought her from a weekly volunteer to now operating as the role of secretary.
 She calls herself the "anytary" because she will do anything that needs to be done for the ministry.
 She focuses on heading up the food pantry throughout the week.
 On Saturdays early in the morning she helps in the kitchen when when needed and during Saturday services you can find her helping in the Children's ministry, coordinating volunteers, assisting with benevolence, and being a great secretary!

-As the Bridge Kids coordinator, Sarah schedules and oversees the volunteers who lead Bridge Kids in the nursery and big kids every week.
-Having worked with the ministry since 2010, she is very passionate about making sure all aspects of the children's church run smoothly, from set up to tear down to sign-in and teaching and everything in between.
+As the Bridge Kids coordinator, Ashley schedules and oversees the volunteers who lead Bridge Kids in the nursery and big kids every week.
+Having worked with the ministry since 2019, she is very passionate about making sure all aspects of the children's church run smoothly, from set up to tear down to sign-in and teaching and everything in between.
 She makes sure the bus is properly packed with lessons and toys to diapers and snacks and everything is where it needs to be for the upcoming week.
 While coordinating volunteers and sharing enthusiasm for the ministry, she also manages The Bridge Ministry's social media pages.